Samsung Electronics (OTCMKTS:SSNLF) Reaches New 12-Month High at $57.75

-Samsung Electronics Co., Ltd. (OTCMKTS:SSNLF – Get Rating) shares reached a new 52-week high during trading on Monday .
-The company traded as high as $57.75 and last traded at $57.75, with a volume of 0 shares changing hands.
+Shares of Samsung Electronics Co., Ltd. (OTCMKTS:SSNLF – Get Rating) reached a new 52-week high on Monday .
+The company traded as high as $57.75 and last traded at $57.75, with a volume of 0 shares.
 The stock had previously closed at $57.75.

-Separately, Sanford C. Bernstein raised Samsung Electronics from a “market perform” rating to an “outperform” rating in a research report on Wednesday, March 16th.
+Separately, Sanford C. Bernstein upgraded Samsung Electronics from a “market perform” rating to an “outperform” rating in a research note on Wednesday, March 16th.

 Samsung Electronics Co, Ltd. engages in the consumer electronics, information technology and mobile communications, and device solutions businesses worldwide.
 It offers digital TVs, monitors, air conditioners, refrigerators, mobile phones, communication systems, and computers; semiconductor products, such as memory, foundry, and system LSI; and display products comprising LCD and OLED panels, as well as connected car systems, audio and visual products, enterprise automation solutions, and connected services.